alwinw/epoc-aki/doc/deoptim-notes.md

 1          Inf
 ```

-From differential evolution optimisation, this is the best model for creatinine change of >1mg/L/hr (cr_gradient) for AKI stage 2 or 3
+Only cr: From differential evolution optimisation, this is the best model for creatinine change of >1mg/L/hr (cr_gradient) for AKI stage 2 or 3

 ```R
 > publish(cr_ch_bestmem$model, print = FALSE, digits = c(2, 3))$regressionTable